jranger615/T500-RPI-KlipperScreen/README.md

 > [!IMPORTANT]
 >### RPI5 Version
 > * Added RPI5 version of STLs.
-> * It however may require different usb/pwr wires.
+> * It however may require different usb/pwr wires/buck converter.
 > * Uses official RPI5 FAN

 > ### If you wish to tip and help continue my work on mods please use: